jwi146/jwi146/README.md

 I’m hopeful that the project continues to progress well and results in a fun, interactive, and rewarding experience.

-You can find the project [here](https://github.com/slitherylemur/skyJourney)

 ## 📂 Previous Projects
 Here you can find previous projects that I have worked on:

-  - [What Watts](https://github.com/F28SO-Group10/Stage-2-Cw) : This was a university group project focused on designing a smart-home energy usage UI, completed over two semesters.
+  - **What Watts**: This was a university group project focused on designing a smart-home energy usage UI, completed over two semesters.*(Private Repo)*

        In the first semester, we conducted pre-development research and documentation, which included evaluating requirements, creating mock-ups, and developing UML diagrams.